Aaron-Fink/Knowledge-Pool/README.md

 <p align="center">Card: Frantic Search | Artist: Mitchell Malloy</p>

 Clicking through the dropdowns allow a user to specify what kinds of cards a user would like to display.
-Then a request will be made to the Node.js + Express server which will make an API request to Scryfall fetching the all cards that match the users query 200 at a time.
+Then a request will be made to the Scryfall API fetching the all cards that match the users query 200 at a time.

 ![Search Results](https://raw.githubusercontent.com/Aaron-Fink/The-Knowldege-Pool/main/misc/theknowledgepoolsearch.png)